-Heart failure (sometimes called congestive heart failure or ventricular dysfunction) means your heart muscle is not functioning as well as it should.
-There are two kinds of heart failure.
-If the left ventricle (lower left chamber of the heart) is not contracting with enough force it is called systolic heart failure or heart failure with reduced ejection fraction.
-If the ventricles are stiff and do not relax and fill properly it is called diastolic heart failure or heart failure with preserved ejection fraction.
+Heart failure (also called congestive heart failure) means your heart muscle is not working as well as it should.
+There are two kinds of heart failure — systolic and diastolic.
+Systolic heart failure means the lower left chamber of your heart (left ventricle) is not contracting with enough force.
+Systolic heart failure is also called heart failure with reduced ejection fraction (EF).
+Diastolic heart failure means the lower chambers of your heart (ventricles) are stiff and cannot relax and fill with blood properly.
+Diastolic heart failure is also called heart failure with preserved EF.
 Ejection fraction is the measurement of blood that is pumped out of your heart with each heartbeat.
-The primary goals of treating patients with heart failure are to decrease the likelihood of disease progression (thereby decreasing the risk of death and the need for hospitalization), to lessen symptoms, and to improve quality of life.
-A multidisciplinary team of caregivers specializing in heart failure can provide advanced treatment therapies to patients with this condition.

-The George M. and Linda H. Kaufman Center for Heart Failure is one of the premier facilities in the United States for the care of people with heart failure.
-The following programs highlight our focus on excellence in patient care:
+The George M. and Linda H. Kaufman Center for Heart Failure Treatment and Recovery is one of the premier facilities in the United States for heart failure treatment.
+Our multidisciplinary team includes experts in Cardiovascular Medicine, Cardiothoracic Surgery, Infectious Disease, Immunology, Pathology, Pharmacy, Nutrition, Bioethics and Social Work.

-- The Kaufman Center Heart Failure Intensive Care, J3-2, is a recipient of the Beacon Award of Excellence for continuing improvements in providing the highest quality of care for patients.
-The Center joins a distinguished group of Gold award recipients for sustaining the highest level of performance in quality standards in patient safety and patient satisfaction.
+- The Kaufman Center Heart Failure Intensive Care, Unit, is a recipient of the Beacon Award of Excellence for continuing improvements in providing the highest quality of care for patients.
+The center is part of a distinguished group of Gold award recipients for sustaining the highest level of performance in quality standards in patient safety and patient satisfaction.

 - Since 2011, Cleveland Clinic has maintained the American Heart Association's Get With The Guidelines Heart Failure GOLD Plus Certification for improving the quality of care for patients with heart failure.
 Gold Plus distinction recognizes hospitals for their success in using Get With The Guidelines treatment interventions.
 This quality improvement program provides tools to guide evidence-based therapies and procedures in managing heart failure across the continuum of disease progression.